SUPERCILEX/personal-website/_posts/opinions/2022-08-14-tests-validate-behavior-not-correctness.md

 By limiting ourselves to testing correctness, we miss changes in behavior.

 Suppose you discover a bug in some piece of software.
-If the software was perfectly tested, then this bug would be present in some test you could point to it and say, "I think the result should be Y, but the program is currently outputting X as seen in this test."
+If the software was perfectly tested, then this bug would be present in some test you could point to and say, "I think the result should be Y, but the program is currently outputting X as seen in this test."
 Of course, when there's a bug it's most likely because you didn't know you weren't testing for that behavior.
 Thus, being a good TDD citizen, you add a test for your expected behavior, confirm that it fails locally, then fix the